Have you considered using a complementary therapy to support your breast cancer treatment?

-Complementary therapies are practices that are used in addition to conventional medical treatments such as chemotherapy and hormone therapies.
-Some examples of complementary therapies often used by women with breast cancer include:
+Complementary therapies are often used in addition to conventional medical treatments such as chemotherapy and hormone therapies.
+The following complementary therapies are often used by women with breast cancer:

 - Relaxation therapy